 This type of IRA account is similar to the Traditional IRA in many ways but with one main difference: Contributions aren’t tax-deductible, but in return, you don’t pay taxes on distributions, including on any growth in the account, as long as you meet certain conditions.

 - You can withdraw the funds you contribute to your Roth IRA (the principal amount) at any time, tax-free and penalty-free if you are 59 ½ or older.

 - You can withdraw funds that have been rolled over or converted from another retirement plan tax-free and penalty-free after five years.

 - Distributions don’t increase your Adjusted Gross Income

 - Interest, dividends, and capital gains earned inside a Roth IRA are not subject to taxation.

-- If you die and your spouse becomes the sole beneficiary of your Roth IRA while owning a separate Roth IRA on her own, he or she can combine the two with incurring any penalties.
+- If you die and your spouse becomes the sole beneficiary of your Roth IRA while owning a separate Roth IRA on her own, he or she can combine the two without incurring any penalties.

 - You can pass on your Roth IRA assets to heirs.

 - You are not required to take distributions from your Roth IRA based on your age.